Approved by the Office of Communications on October 9, 2012

 Planning social media content

 - Achieving your goals through social media requires planning, monitoring and measurement.
-College Relations can provide tools that will help you achieve your goals on social media.
+The Office of Communications can provide tools that will help you achieve your goals on social media.
 However, you first need to commit to the planning process.

 - Social media should be social!
 As you think about posting on social media, plan content that asks and encourages your audience to engage in a dialogue, not just absorb information.